PTsolvers/Galileo23-MC1-GPU/README.md

 ## Slot 4
 **OPTION 1**
 ### AD tools in Julia
-Julia has a rich suport for differential programming.
+Julia has a rich support for differential programming.
 With the power of tools like Enzyme.jl it is possible to compute the derivatives of arbitrary Julia code, including the code targeting GPUs.

 ### JVP calculations
 One of the main building blocks in many optimization algorithms involves computing the jacobian-vector product (JVP).
 AD tools simplify evaluating JVPs by generating the code automatically given the target function.